Research and Links

 -

-For more information about college eligibility, see kidsdata.org’s Research & Links section.
+For more information, see kidsdata.org’s Research & Links section.

 -

-For more policy ideas and research on this topic, see kidsdata.org’s Research & Links section.
-Also see Policy Implications under the following topics on kidsdata.org: Reading Proficiency, Math Proficiency, and High School Graduation.
+For more information, see kidsdata.org’s Research & Links section or Policy Implications under the following topics: Reading Proficiency, Math Proficiency, and High School Graduation.

 Sources for this narrative: